giovdi/Thumb/README.md

 ## Usage

-To use the PHPThumb Service Provider, you must register the provider when bootstrapping your Laravel application.
+**Up to Laravel 5.5**, to use the PHPThumb Service Provider, you must register the provider when bootstrapping your Laravel application.
 There are essentially two ways to do this.

 Find the `providers` key in `app/config/app.php` and register the PHPThumb Service Provider.